The first goal of the 2014 NCAA Division I mens ice hockey tournament was scored by Union College senior Matt Hatch.

-But Union was not a newcomer to the event, having reached the event in Hatchs sophomore season in 2012 when the program was eliminated by Ferris State in a semifinal.
+But Union was not a newcomer to the event, having reached it in Hatchs sophomore season when the program was eliminated by Ferris State in a semifinal.

-Now Hatch goes back to student, finishing up his degree in economics and minoring in history.
+Now Hatch goes back to being a college senior trying to finish up his degree.
+He said he is studying economics and minoring in history.

-But going to work in an office somewhere is probably a few years away for Hatch, who hopes to play pro hockey somewhere next season.
+But going to work in an office somewhere is probably a few years away for Hatch, who hopes to play professional hockey somewhere next season.